Continuous limits of large plant-pollinator random networks and some applications: Stochastic individual-based model with species interactions

 \subsection{Stochastic differential equations}

-Following works by M\'el\'eard and co-authors \cite{fourniermeleard,champagnatferrieremeleard}, it is possible to describe the evolution of the population measures $(\bP^{K,n,m}_t,\A^{K,n,m}_t)_{t\in \R_+}$ defined in \eqref{def:mesuresAP} by stochastic differential equations (SDEs) driven by Poisson point measures.
+Following works by M\'el\'eard and co-authors \cite{fourniermeleard,champagnatferrieremeleard}, it is possible to describe the evolution of the population measures $(\bP^{K,n,m}_t,\A^{K,n,m}_t)_{t\in \R_+}$ defined in \eqref{def:mesuresAP} by SDEs driven by Poisson point measures.
 Let us first present these SDEs and then explain their heuristic meaning.